andydlindsay/blogposts/use-state/README.md

 We can see that `useState` allows us to create closures so that our functional components have "memory".
 Importantly, if React creates our closures for us, then React knows about them and knows about any updates to them and can act accordingly (eg. update the DOM).

 Hopefully this short reading helped clear up any questions you had about the `useState` hook.

+Andy Lindsay is full-time web instructor for Lighthouse Labs’ Web Development Program.
+Check out Andy’s other work at [GitHub link](https://github.com/andydlindsay) or connect on [LinkedIn](https://www.linkedin.com/in/andydlindsay/).